 Adam Groff has been practicing Buddhist meditation since 2009, beginning at the Insight Meditation Center of Newburyport.
 He helped coordinate a weekly peer-led meditation community in Boston from 2010 to 2015, and in 2014 he completed a yearlong meditation facilitator training with Against the Stream.
 Also in 2014, he helped Chris Crotty found the sangha that became Boston Meditation Center.
-Nowadays at BMC he is a volunteer, occasionally facilitating and managing retreats.
-He lives in Newburyport with his partner and two children and works as a content editor.
+Nowadays at BMC, Adam offers his time as a meditation facilitator and retreat manager, and he sits weeklong retreats each year with lay teachers and monastics in the Vipassana/Theravada tradition.
+He lives in Newburyport with his wife and two children and works as a managing editor at EBSCO Information Services.